-Flammable Liquids - Flammable liquids are required to be stored in flammable liquid storage cabinets approved by the National Fire Protection Association (NFPA) or flammable liquid storage rooms meeting MIOSHA requirements.
+• Flammable Liquids - Flammable liquids are required to be stored in flammable liquid storage cabinets approved by the National Fire Protection Association (NFPA) or flammable liquid storage rooms meeting MIOSHA requirements.
 MIOSHA's requirements include ventilation, dikes, explosion proof lighting, intrinsically safe wiring, grounding and bonding.
 Oxidizers, acids and other incompatible chemicals are prohibited from being stored in these areas.
-Do not permit sources of ignition in or near storage areas.
+Do not store cardboard, paper, rags, or other loose materials in flammable storage cabinets.
+Do not store any items on top of the flammable liquid storage cabinet.
 Consult EHS Fire Safety Services for assistance, if needed.